coldshrine/study-notes/books/designing-data-intensive-applications.md

 - **Changing the data type of a field:**
   - This carries the risk of values losing precision or getting truncated.

+**Avro**
+Apache Avro is another binary format that has two schema languages, one intended for human editing (Avro IDL), and one (based on JSON) that is more easily machine-readable.

+You go through the fields in the order they appear in the schema and use the schema to tell you the datatype of each field.
+Any mismatch in the schema between the reader and the writer would mean incorrectly decoded data.

+**Schema evolution:**
+- When an application wants to encode some data, it encodes the data using whatever version of the schema it knows (writer's schema).
+- When an application wants to decode some data, it expects the data to be in some schema (reader's schema).

+In Avro, the writer's schema and the reader's schema don't have to be the same.
+The Avro library resolves the differences by looking at the writer's schema and the reader's schema.

+- **Forward compatibility:**
+  - A new version of the schema as writer and an old version of the schema as reader.
+- **Backward compatibility:**
+  - A new version of the schema as reader and an old version as writer.

+To maintain compatibility, you may only add or remove a field that has a default value.

+- Adding a field without a default value: New readers wouldn't be able to read data written by old writers.
+- Changing the datatype of a field: Possible if Avro can convert the type.
+- Changing the name of a field: Backward compatible but not forward compatible.

+The schema is identified and encoded in the data.
+- In a large file with lots of records, the writer can include the schema at the beginning of the file.
+- In a database with individually written records, you cannot assume all the records will have the same schema, so you include a version number at the beginning of every encoded record.
+- While sending records over the network, you can negotiate the schema version on connection setup.

+Avro is friendlier to dynamically generated schemas (e.g., dumping into a file the database).
+You can easily generate an Avro schema in JSON.

+If the database schema changes, you can generate a new Avro schema for the updated database schema and export data in the new Avro schema.

+By contrast, with Thrift and Protocol Buffers, every time the database schema changes, you would have to manually update the mappings from database column names to field tags.